Arkansas judge orders officer who shot motorist reinstated

 Fox upheld the commission’s ruling that Starks violated policy requiring officers to move out of an oncoming vehicle’s path if possible rather than fire.
 But the judge said a 30-day suspension and reduction in salary to an entry level officer are more appropriate sanctions.

 “The court is not minimizing the loss of human life and other material consequences from the subject incident,” Fox wrote.
-“There are, however, any number of possible scenarios where the consequential results could have been even more substantial, both civilians as well as law enforcement personnel.””
+“There are, however, any number of possible scenarios where the consequential results could have been even more substantial, to both civilians as well as law enforcement personnel.””

 A spokeswoman for Little Rock Mayor Frank Scott said the city will appeal Fox’s ruling.